-A. As an integral part of the Policy and Procedures, the Authority will ensure that its officers and employees involved in tax compliance are sufficiently informed and understand the basic requirements of the Federal Tax Rules applicable to the BPCA Bonds.
+- A. As an integral part of the Policy and Procedures, the Authority will ensure that its officers and employees involved in tax compliance are sufficiently informed and understand the basic requirements of the Federal Tax Rules applicable to the BPCA Bonds.
 The Authority will continue to consult regularly with Bond Counsel regarding the Federal Tax Rules applicable to its outstanding BPCA Bonds and changes to such Federal Tax Rules, and the Authority will regularly update the Policy and Procedures to reflect any such changes.
-In addition, the Authority will consult regularly with the Arbitrage Consultant to refine and improve its arbitrage rebate and yield restriction compliance efforts and update the Policy and Procedures accordingly.

-B. The Authority will arrange at least once annually to conduct classes and training sessions for its employees involved in tax compliance and may enlist the Arbitrage Consultant and Bond Counsel in providing such continuing education.
-The first such training session shall be held not more than 180 days from the effective date of the Policy and Procedures.
+In addition, the Authority will consult regularly with the Arbitrage Consultant to refine and improve its arbitrage rebate and yield restriction compliance efforts and update the Policy and Procedures accordingly. - B. The Authority will arrange at least once biannually to conduct classes and training sessions for its employees involved in tax compliance and may enlist the Arbitrage Consultant and Bond Counsel in providing such continuing education.